Skip to main content

 Compliance

-• Microsoft Purview Audit (core) — standard auditing and data governance
+• Microsoft Purview Audit (core) standard auditing and data governance

-Add-ons (Available as of February 2026)
+Add-ons (available as of February 2026)

-For organizations pursuing CMMC Level 2, two add-ons were made available on February 20, 2026 that extend Business Premium with the required security and compliance capabilities to support customers in meeting CMMC L2 requirements:
+Two add-ons became available on February 20, 2026 that extend Business Premium with advanced security and compliance capabilities:

 Recommended reading